 This section explains how to incorporate your selected visualization drivers into the main() function and create an executable for it.
-In order to perform visualization with your Geant4 executable, you must compile it with realized visualization driver(s).
+In order to perform visualization with your Geant4 executable, you must compile it with support for the required visualization driver(s).
 You may be dazzled by the number of choices of visualization driver, but you need not use all of them at one time.